GKLdeveloppement/jsTips/JSinTerminal.md

 ## 3 - Get the return of a JS file execution in an other script

-To get the return value of the "terminalJS.js" file in an other file :
+To get the return value of the "terminalJS.js" file in an another file :

 - Create a new file :